 Mission

-The mission of the UCLA BBRC is to uplift, support, and inspire the UCLA Black and African Diaspora Community.
-With the goal of cultivating community, family, and power, the UCLA BBRC serves as a space where the community can call home.
+With the goal of cultivating community, the UCLA BBRC serves as a space that UCLA students can call home.

 Vision

-The BBRC will be the root of the Black connection and collective effort at UCLA by providing direct access to resources housed within the space and in different locations on campus.
-The center will become an essential branch of support available to Black UCLA students, staff, and faculty at a departmental and institutional level.
+The center will become an essential branch of support available to UCLA students, staff, and faculty at a departmental and institutional level.
 The center aims to:

 • Encourage a sense of belonging and comfort in all areas of campus that include and extends beyond the BBRC